lookingnull/PDF-Converter/README.md

 # PDF-Converter

-Python script used to convert PDF files into PNG.
-The goal is to combine multiple PDF files into one PDF.
+A Python script is utilized for converting PDF files into PNG format, with the purpose of merging multiple PDF files into one.

+To use the script, the user must first modify the folder path in pdf_convert.py to point to the directory containing the PDF files.
+Once this is done, the script can be executed.
+However, it is important to note that the script will delete the original PDF files once the conversion process is complete.
+It is strongly advised that users ensure they have a backup of all PDF files before executing the script, as the files will be permanently deleted otherwise.

-****** This is for educational pupose only.
+****** This information is provided for educational purposes only.

+The following dependencies must be installed for the script to function properly: libpng-dev, libjpeg-dev, and zlib1g-dev.
+Additionally, the pdf2image package must be installed via pip, while the poppler-utils package can be installed using the sudo apt-get command.

 1. Install dependencies: sudo apt-get install libpng-dev libjpeg-dev zlib1g-dev